halobase/ai/README.md

 t2 = Text(uri='https://some.domain/233.jpg')
 ```

-or from some alreay text
+or from some ready text

 ```python
 t3 = Text(text='Aa')